Kaixiong-Zhou/EGNN/README.md

 This is an authors' implementation of "Dirichlet Energy Constrained Learning for Deep Graph Neural Network" in Pytorch.

-Authors: Anonymous Authors
+Authors: Kaixiong Zhou, Xiao Huang, Daochen Zha, Rui Chen, Li Li, Soo-Hyun Choi, Xia Hu

-This work is underreview by ICML 2021
+This work has been accepted by NeurIPS 2021

 ## Introduction